 This recipe is…

 I have been bursting to share this recipe with y’all!
-In fact, I think this baked gluten free orange chicken may be one of my favorite recipes we’ve EVER created – and after nearly 8 years that’s saying something!
+In fact, I think this baked gluten free orange chicken may be one of my favorite recipes we’ve EVER created!
 In my pre-gluten free days, I had a real love for Panda Express orange chicken and chow mein, and while we nailed a spaghetti squash chow mein a few years ago, it had been years since I’d gotten to eat anything close to that crispy orange chicken.

-For more Asian-inspired recipes, check out our honey sesame chicken, oven baked General Tso’s chicken, Instant Pot bourbon chicken, and our sheet pan sweet and sour chicken recipes!
+For more Asian-inspired recipes, check out our honey sesame chicken, oven baked General Tso’s chicken, Instant Pot bourbon chicken, and our sheet pan sweet and sour chicken recipes too.

 • Apple Cider Vinegar – 1 teaspoon of apple cider vinegar brightens everything up!